 Outside university, Forough volunteers with several community organisations, including the St Vincent de Paul resettlement program and the Wagga Wagga City Library’s Language Cafe initiative.
 Forough also provides valued input at the Multicultural Council of Wagga Wagga’s informal cultural club meetings.

-Insight chatted to Forough about her background, her experience at CSU and what winning the 2018 NSW International Student of the Year award means to her.
+Insight chatted to Forough about her background, her experience at Charles sturt and what winning the 2018 NSW International Student of the Year award means to her.

 I am from Eshkour, a small village located in south-east Iran.
 I am passionate about animals, especially livestock, and my involvement with animals and agriculture has been extensive and longstanding.

-Australia, and particularly CSU, are known for having a very strong veterinary medicine program and high employment outcomes.
+Australia, and particularly Charles Sturt University, are known for having a very strong veterinary medicine program and high employment outcomes.
 Moreover, my Honours project is centred on mineral deficiency in sheep.
-CSU has a large and expert research group in this area, which motivated me to apply to CSU.
+The university has a large and expert research group in this area, which motivated me to apply to Charles Sturt.

-I’m really enjoying my PhD study with CSU.
+I’m really enjoying my PhD study.
 It is very exciting to work on something that can improve a part of the sheep industry.

 Transition into Australian society

 The education system in my home country is very different from Australia.
-I gained theoretical experience during my undergraduate degree in Iran, but did not get the level of practical experience I have had here in Australia with CSU.
+I gained theoretical experience during my undergraduate degree in Iran, but did not get the level of practical experience I have had here in Australia.

-Since arriving in Australia, I have received strong support from the staff at CSU, including my supervisory committee, the international student liaison officers, the Division of Student Services, the School of Animal and Veterinary Sciences and the Graham Centre for Agricultural Innovation.
+Since arriving in Australia, I have received strong support from the staff at the university, including my supervisory committee, the international student liaison officers, the Division of Student Services, the School of Animal and Veterinary Sciences and the Graham Centre for Agricultural Innovation.